shanewholloway/node-tromp/README.md

-Tromp is an asynchronous filesystem directory walking algorithm with events and accept/reject filtering.
-For use with `minimatch` or other filtering tools.
+Tromp is an asynchronous filesystem directory walking algorithm with events and accept/reject filtering, designed to be used modules like `minimatch`.

 ## Use